Geek, gamer, writer, graphic artist. Ced's favorite shows and adventures are those that allow him to enjoy the world from his bedroom.

 Others pleased long-time fans of the games but bored general viewers to tears; or vice versa.
 Optimistically speaking, this suggests that such film adaptations could have worked had the producers achieved the correct balance between fan service and popular appeal.
 Or did not misunderstand the two distinctively different markets these movies target.

-The short of it is, as skeptical as most audiences are toward such movies, I believe potential still exists.
-With box office success possible for the following five video game movie adaptations if produced by the right studio.
+The summary, as skeptical as most audiences are toward such movie adaptation of games, I believe potential exists.
+With box office success also possible for the following five video game movie adaptations if produced by the right studio.

 In the hands of directors and actors who truly understand what the original masterpieces are celebrated for, I think such film adaptations could be wonderfully entertaining.
 Who knows?
 They might even earn the franchises themselves millions of new fans, on top of welcoming back old ones.

 There are many online fan-made movies and mock trailers for Nintendo’s most enduring RPG franchise.
 Every so often, there are also rumors about a movie adaptation in the works.
 To give an example, in 2015, Forbes reported a possible collaboration between Netflix and Nintendo for a live-action Legend of Zelda show.

 In spite of these, and more than 30 years after the first Zelda adventure, no official Zelda video game movie exists.
 There’s none in the works too.
 Baffling as this is, some fans believe it’s due to Nintendo being highly resistant to film adaptations of her best titles.
 This is no thanks to the box office flop and embarrassment that was 1993’s Super Mario Bros.

 Which is sheer tragedy, don’t you think so?
 The Legend of Zelda not only has the perfect medieval fantasy setting, every title in the franchise also always involves the same characters.
 Thus making the story easy to adapt into a multi-part movie series.